maikeulb/CameraVillage/README.md

 shopping cart, submit orders (dummy or through stripe), and browse through their order history.
 Admin users may manage the catalog (add and edit catalog items).
-Features include distributed caching for the catalog items (via Redis), in-memory catching for the catalog types and brands, localization, file-uploads, external logging (via Nlog), server-side filtering (via specification pattern), and emails (via MailKit).
+Features include distributed caching for the catalog items (via Redis), in-memory catching for the catalog types and brands, localization, server-side filtering (via specification pattern), and emails (via MailKit).

-The application is written following a vertically sliced, CQRS architecture with a rich, encapsulated domain<sup>1</sup> (private collections and setters) with domain notifications (for sending emails and product price changes).
+The application is written following a vertically sliced, CQRS architecture with a rich, encapsulated domain<sup>1</sup> (private collections and setters) with domain notifications (for sending emails and product price changes) to explicitly implement side effects.
 The application IO is fully-asynchronous and the errors are handled with command results (similar to F#'s Option Type or Haskell's Maybe monad).

-1. The only exceptions to this (as far as I'm aware) are the account classes because I didn't want to rewrite the templated classes for integrating with Identity.
+1. The only exceptions to this (as far as I'm aware) are is the application user class because it interfaces with identity.
+I could have encapsulated this entity but I didn't want to rewrite the scaffolded entity code.

 Technology
 ----------
-* ASP.NET Core
+* ASP.NET Core 2.0
-* PostgreSQL (with Entity Framework)
+* PostgreSQL
 * Redis
+* Identity 2.0
+* Entity Framework Core 2.0
+* MediatR
+* FluentValidation
+* NLog
+* CSharpFunctionalExtensions
 * Semantic UI
-* Stripe
+* Stripe API
 * Noty
 * Rellax
+* Google Maps API

 Screenshots
 ---